jthomas304/SimpleSQL/README.md

 * Implement missing parts of Data Manipulation Language (`INSERT/UPDATE/DELETE`)
 * Implement interface for Data Definition Language
 * Implement a proper type system for database catalog
-* Implement actual cost-based optimization, this is currently just a brute-force-approach